anproulx/reader2user/README.md

 The workflow is structured as follows:

 **1. Discovery & Audit**
 - Researcher Agent: Extracts GitHub repository links and official implementation details from PDF/text inputs.
+Reads pdf, finds urls, uses LLM to organize links into code and data repositories.
+Output json file, md file and log file.
-- Analyst Agent: Scans the codebase to identify file structures, hidden dependencies, and potential runtime "landmines" (missing weights, deprecated APIs).
+- Analyst Agent: Scans the codebase and datasets to identify file structures, hidden dependencies, and potential runtime "landmines" (missing weights, deprecated APIs).

+**2. Simulate date**
+- Simulator agent: Uses the Github repository and/or paper description if data not available to simulate artifical data in the right format for testing the code.

 **2. Strategic Gateway (HITL)**
 - Human-Admin: Reviews the audit report.
 The system pauses for the human to approve the run and decide between a Sample Run (using provided repo data) or a Custom Run (using the user's specific dataset).